ranit532/RAGLedger/README.md

 ### Using CI/CD Pipeline

-The GitLab CI/CD pipeline automatically:
+The GitHub Actions workflow automatically:
 1. Tests frontend and backend
 2. Builds Docker images
 3. Pushes to ECR